Babakbehkamkia/Data_Structure/course-materials.md

 ## Data Structure Leaflet

 Here's a complete and comprehensive booklet on data-building lessons for you dear students of computer engineering or information technology.
-You can read more about the educational content of the booklet and its headings.salam
+You can read more about the educational content of the booklet and its headings.

 ### Description :